easybuilders/easybuild-tutorial/docs/jsc/README.md

-# Juelich Supercomputing Centre
+# Jülich Supercomputing Centre

-(*author: Alan O'Cais, Juelich Supercomputing Centre)*
+(*author: Alan O'Cais, Jülich Supercomputing Centre)*

 ## General info

 <img src="../img/jsc.jpg" style="float:right" width="40%"/>

-The Juelich Supercomputing Centre
+The Jülich Supercomputing Centre
 (JSC, [https://www.fz-juelich.de/ias/jsc](https://www.fz-juelich.de/ias/jsc/EN)) at
 Forschungszentrum Jülich has been operating the first German supercomputing centre since 1987, and with the Jülich Institute for Advanced Simulation it is continuing the long tradition of scientific computing at Jülich.
-JSC operates one of the most powerful supercomputers in Europe, JUWELS and computing time at the highest performance level is made available to researchers in Germany and Europe by means of an independent peer-review process.
+JSC operates one of the most powerful supercomputers in Europe (JUWELS), and computing time at the highest performance level is made available to researchers in Germany and Europe by means of an independent peer-review process.